 Policy SWF TC5: Town centre streets and spaces

+Within the designated Town Centre:
-All proposals for development should include proposals that enhance the attractiveness of the public realm, or make financial contributions to the delivery of public realm improvements.

-Proposals for development in the central spine (the area of primary retail frontage as defined in the Local Plan) should include use of new materials that define the central spine as distinct from the surrounding network of pedestrian streets and which involve removal of unnecessary barriers and street furniture.
-Squares along this should be reimagined as multi-functional spaces, allowing for a range of outdoor activities and events at different times of the year, including markets, screenings and displays.
-Such proposals will be subject to the necessary approvals and licenses.
+a.
+Development proposals involving streets and spaces that enhance the attractiveness of the public realm will be supported. b.
+Proposals for development in the central spine (the area of primary retail frontage as defined in the Local Plan) should include appropriate materials and design coding to define this part of the Town Centre and distinguish it from the surrounding network of pedestrian streets facilitating outdoor activities and events including markets, screenings and displays.

-Provision of outdoor tables and seating, associated with cafes and restaurants is encouraged, where it does not hinder pedestrian movement.
-New seating should also be installed that provides opportunities for people to sit and relax.
-Where tables and seating are provided these should not be fixed in place.

-Wider public realm opportunities for the town centre are outlined in Project SWF TCb

 Policy SWF TC6: Town Centre Car Parking